DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 > The tutorial has been tested with the Kubernetes version 1.34.
 Check the supported kubernetes version in the [Detailed System Requirements](https://www.ibm.com/software/reports/compatibility/clarity/product.html?id=C88B83D2853E4A628442E38C1194FF8F) page.

 > **Warning**
-> If you prefer to use the NGINX Ingress Controller instead of the ALB Load Balancer to expose ODM services, don't use the --alb-ingress-access option during the creation of the cluster.
+> If you prefer to use the **Deprecated** NGINX Ingress Controller instead of the AWS Load Balancer to expose ODM services, don't use the --alb-ingress-access option during the creation of the cluster.

+> **New**
+> Instead of the NGINX Ingress Controller, it is possible to use the AWS Load Balancer with Gateway API instead.
+Refer to the new [Deploying IBM Operational Decision Manager with AWS Load Balancer Controller supporting Gateway API on Amazon EKS](README-GATEWAY-API.md) tutorial.

 To see the options that you can specify when creating a cluster with `eksctl`, use the `eksctl create cluster --help` command.
 For more information, refer to [Creating an Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html).